Whiteknight/ParserObjects/docs/v5/sequences.md

 ### Location

 You can get location information about the sequence using the `.CurrentLocation` property.
-This property will return a `Location` object with information about filename (if available), column number and line number (if available).
-FileName will be made available for sequences which read from a file, or will be a default value otherwise.
-Line number is only applicable for character sequences when `\n` characters are detected.
+This property will return a `Location` object with information about filename (if available), column number and line number (if available). `.FileName` will be made available for sequences which read from a file, or will be a default value otherwise. `.Line` number is only applicable for character sequences, and is updated when `\n` characters are detected.

 Reported location is based on the current position of the sequence, not the high-water mark of the underlying data source, so reported location will operate correctly across calls to `.Checkpoint()`/`.Rewind()`.

-### Characters Consumed
+### Items Consumed

 The `.Consumed` property will tell how many items of input have been consumed from the sequence at the current point in time.
 For non-text sequences, `.Consumed` may be identical or closely correlated to `.CurrentLocation.Column`, though slightly cheaper to execute.
 You can use this information to determine if you need to perform a `.Rewind()` or detect if you are getting into an infinite loop.